 You will be working down first side of shawl to ‘peak’ (beg of pattern).
 You will place each sc in either a ch4 or side post of a tr, as you work your way along the side.

-Turn piece to work down 1st side, ch 1, picot (see special stitches), ch 1, 1 sc around 1st row end, * [ch 1, picot, ch 1] in next row end; rep from * working down side of shawl to ‘peak’, and continuing up 2nd side.
+Turn piece to work down 1st side, ch 1, picot (see special stitches), ch 1, 1 sc around 1st row end, * [ch 1, picot, ch 1] in next row end, 1 sc in next row end; rep from * working down side of shawl to ‘peak’, and continuing up 2nd side.
 In final ch-7 sp, work [ch 1, picot, ch 1] sl st into 4th ch of ch 7.
 Fasten off.

 Weave in all loose ends.
 Soak your shawl in lukewarm water and gently wring in a towel.
 Lay project out to finished size and pull gently into shape.
 Pin in place and leave to dry.
 Take your time pinning finished shawl, and if you can, use a pin on each ‘point’ of the border…….it will make a huge difference to the finished piece!
 Add tassels if you wish.